Palenque, Chiapas: History

-Environment
+Geography

 Most of the municipality lies on the plains that lead north to the Gulf of Mexico with small portions located in the mountains called the Montañas del Oriente and the Montañas del Norte.
 It is part of the Selva region of the state, and borders the Lacandon Jungle.
 Its climate is hot and humid with rain year round.
 It has mostly tropical rainforest vegetation.
 Much of this has been over exploited with many forest areas devastated.
 Among its rivers are the Usumacinta, with tributaries Chamacax, Chancalá, Chocoljaito along with Bascán, Michol, San Simón and Trapiche.
 There is one lake called Lago Metzaboc.

 The municipality is home to the Palenque National Park and the Metzabok Flora and Fauna Protection Area.
 The first was established in 1981, and covers the areas were the Montañas del Norte meet the coastal plain, an area of 1771.95 hectares.
 It was established to conserve perennial rainforest which is in endangered, as well as a number of endangered species.
 The park surrounds the archeological site of Palenque, and both the site and the park are listed together as a World Heritage Site.
 It was established in 1981.
 The national park is home to a number of emblematic Chiapan species including the howler monkey, which is endangered due to deforestation.
 Metzabok was established in 1996 in the Montañas de Oriente extending from Palenque into neighboring Ocosingo.
 It has an area of 3337.8 hectares of highly diverse and fragile ecosystems of both perennial and deciduous rainforest as well as some mesophyll forest.